ten-protocol/ten-whitepaper/motivation.md

 ### Fractional Non-Fungible Tokens (NFTs)
 The idea is to allow NFTs to be tokenised to allow fractional ownership.
 The difficulty with fractional ownership in the NFT space is that for the art piece to be valuable, there needs to be the ability to bring all the pieces back together to allow the whole piece to be sold to a buyer.

-To allow this to happen, a reserve price needs to be set, where once hit, all the individual token holders are compensated and the NFT is sold as a whole piece.
+To allow this to happen, a reserve price needs to be set, where once hit, all the individual token holders are compensated, and the NFT is sold as a whole piece.
 A few mechanisms are required for this to happen.

 Token holders need to submit the reserve price that makes sense to them.
 This gets weighted by the number of tokens they hold in relation to the total number.
 Then, the reserve price is calculated and set.
 To be most effective, both of these require privacy.
 A hidden reserve price has the potential to attract larger bids.